jonmayo7/aire-mini/docs/sprint_log.md

     * [ ] Test bundle size reduction
     * [ ] Verify all functionality works after code splitting
     * [ ] Measure and document performance improvements
+    * [ ] Verify security measures are in place and sufficient
     * **Note:** Addresses build warning about chunks > 500 kB.
 Should be done before public launch for better performance.

 ## Backlog (Future Missions):